 - Students can’t change settings, extend their display, see notifications, get updates, or use autofill features

-- Windows 10 platform specific so not practical with people on many different platforms
+- Windows 10 platform specific so not practical in situations where people may be on many different OS platforms

 - Cortana is turned off

 - How-to video can be found here: Windows 10 Take a Test App.